0xJepsen/HashCollision/README.md

 # Hash Collisions in Distributed ledgers

-This program generates a public private key pair, a wallet address, and checks the fund of the wallet.
+This program is a proof of concept that generates a public private key pair, a wallet address, and checks the fund of the wallet.
 The program does this continuesly at a rate of about 5 checks per second, probabilistically exploring hash collisions on Ethereum.
 The program performs the checks through the Etherscan API.

 ## Cryptogrpahy in distributed ledgers